Clomid vs Letrozole for Fertility

 While pregnancy rates differed, live birth outcomes were similar: 23% of women in the Clomiphene group achieved live births compared with 19% in the Letrozole group.

 Although the Letrozole group showed slightly lower results, the difference was not statistically significant.
-Researchers concluded that Clomiphene is at least as effective as Letrozole for treating unexplained infertility.
+Researchers concluded that Clomiphene is as effective as Letrozole for treating unexplained infertility.

 Another study also compared Clomiphene and Letrozole in women with unexplained infertility.
 The randomized controlled trial found that Letrozole may improve implantation and pregnancy outcomes.